The main question I come across when people are headed to Italy is “Do I need to speak Italian?” “Will they understand me?”

 The answer is a bit debatable, it can depend on where you are visiting or if you are moving here for a longer period of time.
 The truth is in many popular cities- such as Rome, Florence, Venice, Milan- you can get away with speaking English.
 They get millions of foreigners coming through regularly that they are used to it.
 Also, English is taught in schools throughout Italy, so in theory they know a bit of English.

-BUT, as a general rule, you should never go to a new country expecting them to know and understand your language.
+But, as a general rule, you should never go to a new country expecting them to know and understand your language.

 So if you have enough time before your trip, learn all the Italian you can.
-But of course no need to panic when you get to Italy, and you forget many words, someone will be around to help you out, most tourist site information and some menus are in English as well.
+But of course no need to panic when you get to Italy and you forget many words, someone will be around to help you out, most tourist site information and some menus are in English as well.

 If you are just visiting…